AP+ Testing Portal

 AP+ overall: suffered from integration delays and higher operational costs.

-The challenge: build a scalable, self-service web application that could handle complex certification workflows while meeting compliance standards (e.g., Reserve Bank of Australia).
+To build a scalable, self-service web application that could handle complex certification workflows while meeting compliance standards (e.g., Reserve Bank of Australia).

 Approach to discovery